PegahIm/GPT-5-Probabilistic-Reasoning-Study/README.md

 - Human data from Huang et al. (2025) are included for comparative analysis and are properly credited.

 All credit for the original human data and experimental design belongs to Huang et al. (2025).
+**Demographic information itself is not included in this repository; these materials are available directly from Huang et al. (2025).**

 ## Required R Packages